ghcpuman902/Timelapse-Image-Creator/README.md

 # Time-Lapse Image Creator

-This Python program creates a unique visual art piece - a time-lapse image composed from a series of photographs.
+This Python program creates a unique visual art piece: a time-lapse image composed from a series of photographs.
 The program extracts vertical columns of pixels from each input photo and stitches them together to form a final composite image.
 This innovative approach allows the depiction of the passage of time in a single image.

 ## Features

 ![Features](Feature.jpg)

-- **Time-lapse Image Creation**: The program creates a unique visual art piece - a time-lapse image composed from a series of photographs.
-It extracts vertical columns of pixels from each input photo and stitches them together to form a final composite image.
-This innovative approach allows the depiction of the passage of time in a single image.
+🖼️ **Time-Lapse Image Creation**: The program creates a time-lapse image by stitching together vertical columns of pixels from each input photo.

-- **Image Rotation**: The program can handle image rotation.
-If you wish to combine images from top to bottom, you can apply a 90º rotation to the images before processing.
+🔄 **Image Rotation**: The program can handle image rotation.
+If you want to combine images from top to bottom, you can apply a 90º rotation to the images before processing.

-- **Reverse Order**: The program allows you to reverse the order of images.
-This can be useful in certain scenarios where the time-lapse needs to be depicted in reverse chronological order.
+🔀 **Reverse Order**: The program allows you to reverse the order of images.
+This can be useful when you want to depict the time-lapse in reverse chronological order.

-- **Memory Profiling**: The program is equipped with a memory profiler that monitors the maximum memory usage.
-This is particularly useful when processing large images, as it helps in managing memory resources effectively.
+🧠 **Memory Profiling**: The program includes a memory profiler that monitors the maximum memory usage.
+This helps manage memory resources effectively, especially when processing large images.

-- **Flexible Configuration**: The program comes with a `config.yaml` file that allows you to easily configure the input and output files, as well as additional options like image rotation and reverse order.
+⚙️ **Flexible Configuration**: The program provides a `config.yaml` file for easy configuration of input and output files, as well as additional options like image rotation and reverse order.

-- **Supports JPG Format**: The program supports .JPG format for both input and output images.
+🖼️ **Supports All Image Formats**: The program supports all major image formats for both input and output images.
 The output format will match the input format.

+⚡ **Multi-Threaded CPU**: The program utilizes multiple CPU threads for faster processing.
+By default, it runs on all available threads up to 12, but you can configure the number of threads according to your system's capabilities.

-**Note**: The program does not support reflection.
+**Note**: The program will ignore any reflection applied to the input images.

 ## Installation and Running the Program